srinivasnemani/FastApi_React_RShiny_Plotly/ReadMe.md

 # Check if FastApi server is properly running

-- Go to the web link: http://127.0.0.1:8080/docs
+- Check on the link: http://127.0.0.1:8080/docs

 ## Step 2: Run R-Shiny for enabling Plotly visualizations

 Run R-Shiny application to create Plotly visuals.
 These plotly visuals are embedded into React web pages.

 Note that in the free version of Shiny server, custom URLs are not allowed.
-One shiny app runs on one port.
-To not complicate things, two Shiny apps are run separately to show Call and Put option pricing graphs as two different shiny apps on different ports.
+Only one shiny app can run on one port.
+As a simple workaround, two Shiny apps are started  separately to get Call and Put option pricing graphs on different ports.

-Assuming that the user has installed R and required libraries such as Shiny and Plotly, set the folder ".\RShiny_Plotly" as the working directory in the command prompt and run the following R commands:
+Assuming that the user has installed R and required R packages such as Shiny and Plotly, set the current working folder to ".\RShiny_Plotly" in the command prompt and run the following R commands:

 ```R
 # Define the file path for the R installation